-Data from the South Central Coastal Information Center (SCCIC) revealed that 16 previous cultural resource studies have taken place, and four cultural resources has been identified within the one-mile research radius of the project site.
-None of the previous studies have assessed the project site and no cultural resources have been identified within its boundaries.
-The records search is summarized in Table A, and a bibliography is provided as Appendix D.
+Data from the South Central Coastal Information Center (SCCIC) revealed that 10 previous cultural resource studies have taken place, and six cultural resources have been identified within the 0.5-mile research radius.
+One of the previous studies have assessed the project site (SB-3020) and no cultural resources have been identified within its boundaries.
+The records search is summarized in Table A, and a bibliography is provided in Appendix D.